AuDigitalHealth/ci-fhir-stu3/pages/PrescriptionDispenseLists/_includes/provenance-list-gen-1-issues.md

       </tr>
       <tr>
         <td>activity (use of fixedCoding)</td>
-        <td>This profile fixes the value on activity using fixedCodeableConcept.
-Fixing the value in this way prohibits parts of CodeableConcept that are intended to be optional including CodeableConcept.text and CodeableConcept.coding.display.
+        <td>This profile fixes the value on activity using fixedCoding.
+Fixing the value in this way prohibits parts of Coding that are intended to be optional including Coding.display.
 This issue will be fixed in an R4 variant of this profile.</td>
         <td>See <a href="https://github.com/AuDigitalHealth/ci-fhir-stu3/issues/48">ci-fhir-stu3/issues/48</a></td>
       </tr>
       <tr>